-Guardian 20 Inch Bike Review – Results of our Test Rides
+Guardian 20 Inch Bike Video Review

-Guardian Bikes were designed and built with one goal in mind – make biking safer for kids by revolutionizing how kids stop a bike.
-While Guardian bikes have many great features such as lightweight frames and child-specific geometry, their proprietary SureStop braking system is their main selling point.
+Guardian bikes were designed and built with one goal in mind – make biking safer for kids by revolutionizing how kids stop a bike.
+While these bikes have many great features – such as lightweight frames and child-specific geometry – their proprietary SureStop braking system is their main selling point.

 Braking with SureStop brakes provides a similar feeling to braking in a new car with an advanced braking system versus an older car with a standard braking system.
 Not only is it easier to brake faster, you feel MUCH more in control of the car.
 As a result, you’re a more confident driver in a car with advanced brakes, and driving is more fun as well.

 So how is it possible for one brake lever to activate the brakes on both the front and rear wheels?
 The SureStop system uses standard brake calipers, so upon first glance, this braking system looks very similar to most dual-hand brake bikes.
 But the difference lies in the rear brake’s ability to activate the front brake.

 Guardian’s proprietary rear brake pad responds to the friction created between the brake pad and the wheel’s rim when the rear brake engages.
 This friction between the rim and the brake pad pushes the pad slightly forward.
 When the pad slides forward, it pulls on an attached wire that then triggers the front brake to engage.

 Almost everyone!
 The SureStop system is amazing for everyday kid riders but is not recommend for technical riding.
 If your child is planning on mainly hitting the mountain bike trails, the Guardian system isn’t ideal because technical trail riders need to brake the front and rear wheels independently.
 The SureStop system is designed for the average child rider who mainly rides on paved surfaces or dirt paths.